How to tweak existing Medium iOS app features with Theos & Logos - part 2

 Preference bundle

-in the tweak source code, the end-users have no option to change it unless they have source code.
-Theos has a template that allows you to create preference bundle to hook into Settings.app
+The only thing we feel not clean is that we are hard coding numberOfClaps in the tweak source code, the end-users have no option to change it unless they have source code.
+Theos has a template that allows you to create preference bundle to hook into Settings.app and add a new setting item as you want.
+We plan to use this preference bundle template to create a new Medium Tweak item with a slider that allows users to set the number of claps as they want.
+How do you feel? 🤯🤯

 Create Preference bundle project